hirosystems/stacks-subnets/docs/how-to-guides/how-to-enable-event-observer-interface.md

 ### `POST /new_block`

-This payload includes data related to a newly processed block, and any events emitted from Stacks transactions during the block.
+This payload includes data related to a newly processed block and any events emitted from Stacks transactions during the block.

-If the transaction originally comes from the parent microblock stream preceding this block, the microblock related fields will be filled in.
+If the transaction originally comes from the parent microblock stream preceding this block, the microblock-related fields will be filled in.

 Example: